Hunters ROTC: Japanese occupation

-Personal stories of sacrifice and heroism have been passed down through the generations of former Hunters ROTC members.
-As recalled by former member Damaso Fernandez, the omnipresent reign of the Japanese occupation force in Manila was punctuated with the threat of murdering one's whole family if caught hiding intelligence.
-One particular memory etched in Damaso's mind was when he was hiding a piece of intelligence to give to liberating forces in his pillowcase.
-The Japanese raided and searched his home including his mattress without finding the papers.
+Many stories of sacrifice and heroism have been passed down through generations of former Hunters ROTC members.

+As recalled by one former member, Damaso Fernandez, the omnipresent reign of the Imperial Japanese Forces in Manila was punctuated with talks of severe punishment, often times through threats of torture or murdering one's family if caught engaging in anti-Japanese activities.
+In one particular instance that is etched in Damaso's mind, he was hiding a piece of intelligence that can be used against the Imperial Japanese Forces.
+This piece of information was hidden within his pillowcase.
+Unfortunately for Damaso, his household would be raided by Japanese forces.
+They would search for incriminating evidence to use against him and his family, even searching his mattress.
+They would not find the intel hidden within his pillowcase.

 After the surrender of American and Filipino forces on Bataan, the Hunters ROTC relocated to the Antipolo mountains.

 The Hunters originally conducted operations with another guerrilla group called Marking Guerrillas, with whom they went about liquidating Japanese spies.
 Led by Miguel Ver, a PMA cadet, the Hunters raided the enemy-occupied Union College in Manila and seized 130 Enfield rifles.

-The Hunters was one of the more effective south Luzon guerillas.
+The Hunters are largely considered to be one of the more effective resistance movements within South Luzon.

 Philippine Liberation Campaign

-They were among the most aggressive guerrillas in the war and made a daring guerrilla raid on June 24, 1944 at the New Bilibid Prison used by the Japanese in Muntinlupa, Rizal, with collaboration with the FACGF Fil-American Cavite Guerilla Forces of General Mariano N. Castaneda to free their captured members and to obtain more than 300 rifles in the armory.
+The Hunters ROTC were among the most aggressive guerrillas in the war.
+According to some existing records, the Hunters ROTC launched a daring guerrilla raid on the 24th of June, 1944 at the New Bilibid Prison, which at the time was used by the Japanese, in Muntinlupa, Rizal.
+Collaborating with the Fil-American Cavite Guerilla Forces (FACGF) of General Mariano N. Castaneda, they began the offensive with the objective of freeing captured members of the Allied forces and obtaining more than 300 rifles located within the compound.
 This was the only time an armed force was able to successfully enter New Bilibid.

-Most famous success of the Hunters ROTC was their participation in the liberation of Los Baños prison camp on February 23, 1945.
+One of the most famous successes of the Hunters ROTC was their participation in the liberation of Los Baños prison camp on February 23, 1945.
 While units of the 11th Airborne Division came over to Los Baños, members of the Hunters ROTC pre-positioned themselves around the camp a few days before, relaying up-to-date intelligence reports on the camp.
-Captain Bartolomeo Cabangbang, leader of the Central Luzon Penetration Party, said that the Hunters supplied the best intelligence data on Luzon.
+Captain Bartolome Cabangbang, leader of the Central Luzon Penetration Party, said that the Hunters supplied the best intelligence data on Luzon.

-During the Battle of Manila (1945), the Hunters ROTC, under the command of Lt.
+During the Battle of Manila of 1945, the Hunters ROTC, under the command of Lt.
 Col. Emmanuel V. de Ocampo, fought with the U.S. Army from Nasugbu, Batangas to the Manila General Post Office.
 The Hunters also jointly operated with the Philippine Commonwealth Army and Philippine Constabulary and the American soldiers and military officers of the United States Army in many operations in Manila, Rizal, Cavite, Laguna, Batangas and Tayabas (now Quezon).